7 Free Things To Do with Kids at Center Parcs Longleat

 What activities are free at Center Parcs?

-This week we’ve been at Center Parcs Longleat for a four night break.
-It’s our first ever time at a Center Parcs so we didn’t totally know what to expect.
+This week we’ve been at Center Parcs Longleat for a four-night break.
+It’s our first time at a Center Parcs so we didn’t totally know what to expect.

 Is there anything to do at Center Parcs for free?

-I’ll probably go into a full review in another blog post, but I thought it might be good to share the things you can do here at no extra expense.
-Center Parcs does seem very much about the paid activities, but you can still have a great time without booking any.
-There are some free things to do to fill your time.
+While Center Parcs primarily focuses on paid activities, you can still have a fantastic time without booking any.
+There are plenty of free things to do to fill your time.

 1. Subtropical Swimming Paradise

-There are plenty of splash areas and small slides for the kids which makes it great for our six year old and three year old.
-There’s an indoor pool with wave machine and a much warmer pool outside too.
-For the older children, or competent younger swimmers, and adults there are lots of slides.
-Ben and I managed to go on some whilst the other watched the kids in the pool or splash areas.
+There are plenty of splash areas and small slides for the kids, which is perfect for our six-year-old and three-year-old.
+The indoor pool has a wave machine, and there’s also a much warmer pool outside.
+For older children or confident younger swimmers, there are lots of slides to enjoy.
+Ben and I took turns going on some slides while the other kept an eye on the kids in the pool or splash areas.

-The pool is included in the price of the stay and is a lot of fun.
-We went twice, but could easily have gone every day.
-I imagine when the kids are older and can both swim then we’d have a hard time of dragging them out of the pool!
+The pool is included in the price of the stay and is a lot of fun!
+We visited twice but could have easily gone every day.
+I can only imagine that when the kids are older and can swim better, it’ll be hard to drag them out of the pool!
+For that reason, I think that as they grow, we might get even more out of a holiday like this—even if we can't afford the other paid activities at Center Parcs.

 2. Forest walks

 (One thing we love about the Bluestone resort in Wales is the ability to take nature walks right from the resort.
-It's a shame the Center Parcs we visited doesn't have trails and walks from the resort itself.)
+It's a shame the Center Parcs we visited doesn't have trails and walks from the resort itself into the surrounding woodlands.)

 3. Go to the beach